junxit/us-congress-bills-115/metadata.md

 - 2018-08-03 — Introduced in House
 - 2018-08-03 — Referred to the House Committee on Natural Resources.
 - 2018-08-03 — Sponsor introductory remarks on measure.
 (CR E1123)
+- 2018-08-29 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2018-09-05 — Subcommittee Hearings Held.
+- 2018-11-15 — Committee Consideration and Mark-up Session Held.
+- 2018-11-15 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2018-11-15 — Subcommittee on Water, Power and Oceans Discharged.
+- 2018-12-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. McClintock objected to the Yea - Nay vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2018-12-19 — Considered as unfinished business. (consideration: CR H10318-10319)
+- 2018-12-19 — Considered under suspension of the rules. (consideration: CR H10305-10306)
+- 2018-12-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6652.
+- 2018-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-19 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2018-12-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 359 - 1 (Roll no. 443). (text: CR H10305-10306)
+- 2018-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 359 - 1 (Roll no. 443).(text: CR H10305-10306)
+- 2018-12-19 — Placed on the Union Calendar, Calendar No. 841.
+- 2018-12-19 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-1082.
+- 2018-12-19 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-1082.